Skip to main content

 Location: Staithes, England

-A woman, wearing sunglasses, looking out to see the harbour
+A woman, wearing sunglasses, looking out from the harbour

 Staithes Beach